 While at CSUCI, Mr. Reyes also served as a Congressional Intern, and on The Model United Nations Team .
 Mr. Reyes ended his tenure at CSUCI as Student Government President and Chair of the Student Fee Advisory Committee, and is currently serving as a California State Senate Fellow in Sacramento, while working as a Legislative Aide for The Office of State Senator Ben Allen (D-26).
+He is currently serving as Field Representative to Assemblymember Steve Bennett (D-37).
 For more information on Mr. Reyes' work as a Senate Fellow, please click here

 In 2012, Nordhoff Alumni Brian Holly and Brandon Titus, founded Pax Environmental, Inc. an Ojai-based environmental consulting firm offering a range of professional services including ecological restoration; water quality analysis; wildlife biology; environmental regulatory permitting; GIS services; and, multidisciplinary project management.